-Richard Avison has served as our Vice President of Finance since July 2021, having previously served as our Finance Director from November 2017.
+Richard Avison has served as our Finance Director since November 2017.
 Prior to joining us, Mr. Avison served as Accounting Services Manager for Summ.it Assist LLP, a financial consulting agency, from January 2009 to October 2017.
 Mr. Avison holds a B.Sc.
-(Hons) in Accountancy, Finance & Computer Science from Lancaster University and is a Fellow of the Association of Chartered Certified Accountants (FCCA).
+(Hons) in Accountancy, Finance & Computer Science from Lancaster University.